Patrick Swayze: Personal life

-Swayze, who was an FAA-licensed pilot with an instrument rating, made the news on June 1, 2000, while flying with his dogs in his twin-engined Cessna 414 N414PS, from Van Nuys, California, to Las Vegas, New Mexico.
-His plane developed a pressurization problem, causing Swayze to make a precautionary landing on a dirt road in a housing complex in Prescott Valley, Arizona.
-The plane's right wing struck a light pole, but Swayze was unharmed.
-According to the police report, witnesses said that Swayze appeared to be extremely intoxicated and asked for help to remove evidence from the crash site, namely an open bottle of wine and a 30-pack of beer.
-He made himself unavailable to police for several hours.
-It was later determined that the alcohol in question was not in the cabin, but stored in external storage compartments inaccessible in flight, and the probable cause of the accident was Swayze's physical impairment due to the cumulative effects of carbon monoxide from engine exhaust byproducts, carbon monoxide from heavy tobacco use, and the loss of an undetermined amount of cabin pressurization, resulting in hypoxia.
+Swayze, an FAA-certificated pilot with an instrument rating, made news on June 1, 2000, while flying with his dogs in his twin-engine Cessna 414, N414PS, from Van Nuys, California, to Las Vegas, New Mexico.
+A pressurization problem forced him to make a precautionary landing on a dirt road in a housing development in Prescott Valley, Arizona.
+The plane's right wing struck a light pole, but Swayze was uninjured.
+According to the police report, witnesses said he appeared extremely intoxicated and asked for help removing evidence from the crash site, including an open bottle of wine and a 30‑pack of beer.
+He was unavailable to police for several hours.
+It was later determined that the alcohol had been stored in external compartments inaccessible during flight, and that the probable cause of the accident was physical impairment from cumulative carbon monoxide exposure from engine exhaust, carbon monoxide from heavy tobacco use, and a loss of cabin pressurization, resulting in hypoxia.

-On December 27, 2006, Swayze and Niemi, who was also a licensed pilot, experienced a second incident while flying the Cessna 414 together en route to their New Mexico ranch.
-During the climb from their origin airport, they experienced a loss of power followed by a total failure of their right engine.
-Niemi, who was in the pilot's seat for the flight, successfully landed the plane in Van Nuys.
-After this second incident, the couple decided to sell it in favor of a Beechcraft Super King Air, N400KW, which they purchased through their company Prop Jocks Inc. in June 2007.
+On December 27, 2006, Swayze and Niemi, also a certificated pilot, experienced a second incident while flying the Cessna 414 to their New Mexico ranch.
+During the climb from their departure airport, they lost power and then suffered a total failure of the right engine.
+Niemi, who was in the pilot's seat, landed the aircraft safely in Van Nuys.
+After this second incident, the couple sold the Cessna 414 and purchased a Beechcraft Super King Air, N400KW, through their company, Prop Jocks Inc., in June 2007.